PRIVACY POLICY

 Introduction and general information on data processing

-A. Business Partners
+A. Business partner

 1. Scope of the processing of personal data